Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The dildo was invented so every woman could experience the closest thing to sex with Jayesh they could get.
+Jayesh plucks his nose hairs with a set of vise grips.

-Updated on: [23/10/2024]
+Updated on: [24/10/2024]
 <!-- #jokeEnd -->